Saturday, October 27, 2012

 Shops, shops and more shops (this one had dyes)

-Later, we admired spetacular scenery as we wound our way back down to Smir.
+Later, we admired spectacular scenery as we wound our way back down by car to Smir.
 Green valleys, full of life, contrasted with steep, stark peaks of the Rif Mountains.
 Soon we reached Tetouan, a larger city at the mountain’s base and were astonished at the number of families who strolled tiny patches of green park, obviously a cherished Sunday evening ritual.
 Even more paraded along the waterfront corniche at M’Diq, and quiet Marina Smir had come to life.
 WJ3’s crew, tired from all that shopping, left late night partying to the locals and hit their bunks.
 Relaxing Chefchaouen proved to be a perfect conclusion to the Motley Crew’s Moroccan sojourn.

 Come on girls!
 We have to go.
 There's no money left.